Sebokolodi/SkyTiles/README.md

                        SBs to be complete.

 	PyTiling.py      : The actual script for generating tile images.
 This script creates tiles using Montage.
-After several test, we wouldn't recommend using this version for radio images, instead use CASA tiling (casa_tiling.py).
+After several test, we wouldn't recommend using Montage for radio images, instead use CASA tiling (casa_tiling.py).

     casa_tiling.py   : The actual script for generating tile images.
 This script uses CASA (previously known as CASAPY) to generate the tiles.
 CASA function